Z0rdak/Yet-Another-World-Protector/web-resources/mod-description.md

 # Yet Another World Protector

 Yet Another World Protector (YAWP) is _the_ admin tool to protect your minecraft server!
+Its available for both, (Neo-) Forge and Fabric.

+YAWP designed to be used on dedicated servers, but can also be used in single player worlds and worlds opened to LAN.
-It allows admins (and permitted players) to protect their creations against various events/actions of players, mobs and the environment.
+It allows admins (and players with assigned permission) to protect their creations against various events/actions of players, mobs and the environment.

 Create regions for your builds and apply region flags to protect them.